 You will find the prices of subcutaneous transmitter system components in our price list.
 Our Event Detection page gives a history of our automatic event detection software.
-In the body of this report, we describe the performance and operation of our Subcutaneous Transmitter hardware.
-In places, the description is detailed and technical.
-Consult our terminology page for definitions of terms like RF, IF, LO, mixer, attenuator, dBm, and dB.
+You will discussion of the technology behind our telemetry system in the Appendices.

 Assembly | Name | Type | Description |